 1. Guidelines for research call on low-cost sanitation technologies for areas with high groundwater tables

 2. Guidelines for secondary treatment options for faecal sludge

 Extended deadline for submission of full proposal application forms: 31 August 2012

 Please do not send requests for information or applications to the Sanitation Updates blog.

 Posted in Funding, Research, Sanitary Facilities, South Asia, Technology, Wastewater Management

-Tagged Bangladesh, BRAC, BRAC WASH II programme, faecal sludge management, high groundwater tables, IRC International Water and Sanitation Centre
+Tagged Bangladesh, BRAC, BRAC WASH II programme, faecal sludge management, finance, high groundwater tables, IRC International Water and Sanitation Centre

 South Africa toilet.
 Photo: Bill & Melinda Gates Foundation